-A very common cause of chipping is that the prongs holding the gem in place in a piece of jewellery become bent or broken.
+A very common cause of chipping is that the prongs holding the gem in place in a piece of jewelry become bent or broken.
 If a diamond is loose in the mounting, it is at higher risk of getting chipped.
-Prongs protect their corners, points and sides.
+Prongs protect their corners, points, and sides.
 If the prongs become bent or broken due to wear and tear, they are not doing their job: protecting your diamond.

 Even if only one prong is damaged, your diamond is no longer held securely in its mounting.